-On November 9, 2016, the Corporation announced that the Board had approved a quarterly dividend policy in respect of the Common Shares.
-This dividend policy establishes that until changed by the Board, cash dividends will be paid to the holders of Common Shares on the last day of March, June, September and December in each year (or if such date is not a business day, on the next business day).
+On November 9, 2016, the Board approved a quarterly dividend policy in respect of the Common Shares.
+This dividend policy establishes that until changed by the Board, cash dividends will be paid to the holders of Common Shares for the quarters ending March 31, June 30, September 30 and December 31.
+The payment date for any dividend declared shall be the last day of March, June, September and December; provided that, if any such date is not a business day, the payment date shall be the next business day.
 The record date for determining the shareholders entitled to receive dividends is expected to be on or about the 15th day of the last month of the applicable quarter.
 The first quarterly dividend under this policy was paid in respect of the quarter ended March 31, 2017.
 The dividend policy is periodically reviewed by the Board and no assurance or guarantee can be given that Birchcliff will maintain the dividend policy in its current form.